markus-ebke/Blender-Lightsheet/README.md

 ## Installation

-**Dowload link** (for Blender 2.83, 2.9 and 3.1): https://github.com/markus-ebke/Blender-Lightsheet/releases/latest
+**Download link** (for Blender 2.83, 2.9 and 3.1): https://github.com/markus-ebke/Blender-Lightsheet/releases/latest

 Download the .zip file.
 In Blender's preferences window go to the Add-ons section and use the `Install...` button to install it.